Serge Laget

 Serge Charles Jean Laget (13 February 1959 – 23 January 2023) was a French board game designer.
 He also worked as an education advisor near Avignon.

 Biography

+Serge Laget and Alain Munoz designed the game Le Gang des Traction-Avant from International Team, and they were awarded the Pion d'Or 84 for the game.

-In 2003, Laget created the board game Mare Nostrum and its successor, Mare Nostrum: Mythology Expansion, two years later.
+In 2003, Laget created the board game Mare Nostrum, and its successor, Mare Nostrum: Mythology Expansion, two years later.
 In 2011, he created Cargo Noir and, in 2020, Nidavellir.

-Serge Laget died in January 2023, at the age of 66.
+Serge Laget died in January 2023, at the age of 63.